Mastering Barre Chords: A Step-by-Step Guide

 Why Barre Chords Are Hard

-Most students don’t realize what they’re asking their hand to do.
+Most people don’t realize what they’re asking their hand to do.

 Build Your Calluses

-The side of your index finger (closest to your thumb) needs to toughen up.
+The side of your index finger — the side closest to your thumb — needs to toughen up.
+Tougher skin means less pressure required to hold the strings down.

 Don’t overdo it.
 Excessive friction heats up your skin and causes pain.
 Little and often is the approach.